 Raw foodies, vegans, and vegetarians know all too well, the joys of the miraculous cashew.
 And yes, the joy extends far beyond throwing them in a salad or stir-fry.
 Which, hey, isn’t bad either!
 But there are a ton of other things you can exploit, the “all too compliant” cashew for.
 Cashews have long been one of the most reliable, and satisfying “cream and cheese alternative” for those of us living in the dairy free world.
 But we are just getting started.

 Today we are going to celebrate home made raw cashew milk, which I hope you will agree, is a gift from the Gods!
 Raw cashew milk is smooth, rich, creamy and buttery; and most closely resembles the look and texture of regular dairy milks, for those of you having cream dreams.
-It has a nutty flavour, that makes it ideal for use in smoothies and soups and so many other things.
+It has a nutty flavor, that makes it ideal for use in smoothies and soups and so many other things.

 The best thing about making raw cashew milk, like macadamia milk, is that it is much quicker and easier to prepare than almond milk, or some of the other raw milks as that is blends very easily into a buttery, smooth texture.
-With this cashew milk you just soak, throw in your Vitamix, pour, and scoff.
+With this cashew milk you just soak, throw in your high-speed blender, pour, and scoff.
 I use a general ratio of 1:3.
 One parts cashew to 3 parts filtered water.
 However, this is a matter of personal preference.

 I find that a 3:1 ratio yields a raw cashew milk that is rich and creamy, and the right thickness for use in soups and smoothies.
 But some of you might find it incredibly rich to start off with, and might want to add in an extra cup of water.
 Try 3 cups and have a taste.
-Just like all of the other nut milks, if you're using this milk for smoothies and soups, there is no need to add in any sweeteners or flavour enhancers.
+Just like all of the other nut milks, if you're using this milk for smoothies and soups, there is no need to add in any sweeteners or flavor enhancers.
 But if you are using it for cereals, you might want to jazz it up a bit.
 I will post some suggestions and tips in the recipe below.

 Now just a side note about this recipe: I have touted this milk as "raw".
 Some things that we embrace as “raw”, are not strictly raw.
 A lot of nuts that are labelled “raw”, are actually not.
 They are just “not roasted”.
 Most commercially produced nuts have been steamed out of their shells.
 However, there are some companies that adhere to very high standards of production.
 They harvest and shell their cashews without heating the raw cashew nut, and split open the cashew shell by hand, leaving the cashew nut raw.
 The bud is left in tact, and can sprout and grow.
 These "truly raw” cashews are sublime.
 They are quite a bit sweeter, leaving their substandard counterparts steaming!